eguven/nanomongo/docs/index.rst

 Welcome to nanomongo's documentation!
 =====================================

-*this documentation is incomplete and the project is in alpha stage*

 **nanomongo** is a minimal MongoDB Object-Document Mapper for Python.
 It does not attempt to be a feature-complete ODM but if you like using ``pymongo`` api with python ``dict`` and often find yourself